wombleton/gitlaw-nz/acts/H/Health and Disability Commissioner Act 1994.md

     (5) In any proceedings under this Act against any employing authority in respect of anything alleged to have been done or omitted by an employee of that employing authority, it shall be a defence for that employing authority to prove that he or she or it took such steps as were reasonably practicable to prevent the employee from doing or omitting to do that thing, or from doing or omitting to do as an employee of the employing authority things of that description.

-    Compare: 1993 No 82 [s 68][213]
+    Compare: 1993 No 82 [s 68][214]

 #### Offences

 ##### 73 Offences

-*   Every person commits an offence against this Act and is liable on summary conviction to a fine not exceeding $3,000 who,---
+*   Every person commits an offence against this Act and is liable on conviction to a fine not exceeding $3,000 who,---

     *   (a) without reasonable excuse, obstructs, hinders, or resists the Commissioner or any other person in the exercise of their powers under this Act: